 8. The robots are coming

-Forrester has predicted that technology will have replaced six percent of jobs in the U.S. by 2021.
+Automation is impacting every sector of the workforce, and poses a threat to routine manual processing roles.
 Customer service representatives are at the most immediate risk, but as artificial intelligence improves, that could grow to include finance, accounting, and even some creative professions.

 Keep this in mind if your employer is investing in new technologies that they say are simply meant to make your job easier.

 9. The company won't pay for experience